oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

 WDT models are a convenient and simple alternative to WebLogic WLST configuration scripts and templates.
 They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
 The WDT model format is described in the open source, [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling) GitHub project.

-For JRF domains, Model in Image provides additional support for initializing the RCU database for a domain when a domain is started for first time, supplying an RCU password, and obtaining an RCU wallet for re-use in subsequent restarts of the same domain.
+For JRF domains, Model in Image provides additional support for initializing the infrastructure database for a domain when a domain is started for first time, supplying an database password, and obtaining an database wallet for re-use in subsequent restarts of the same domain.
 See [Prerequisites for JRF domain types]({{< relref "/userguide/managing-domains/model-in-image/usage/_index.md#7-prerequisites-for-jrf-domain-types" >}}) and [Reusing an RCU database]({{< relref "/userguide/managing-domains/model-in-image/reusing-rcu.md" >}}).

 #### Runtime behavior overview